besquared/poolish/MVCC.md

 ### Notes 2021-12-24

 We are going to try and do the MVCC strategy that HyPer uses.
+It has the following properties

+* It keeps versioned in transactions undo buffers
+* It orders version pointers from newest to oldest
+* It performs optimistic reads with a validity check on commit
+* It uses logical (tuple id) pointers to manage secondary indexes

 This system has several features: